Part B: Further technical guidance

 An essential part of critically appraising a clinical study is to determine if a sufficient number of study participants were included in the trial in order to reliably detect and measure effects of the intervention.

-This is described as the studies 'power'.
+This is described as the study's 'power'.
 The larger the number of participants, the greater the potential statistical power.

 The number of study participants required for a study to demonstrate clinical significance depends on several factors: the study aim and design, the type and sensitivity of the primary end-point, how the data will be analysed, the significance level and allocation ratio of treatment to control as well as the anticipated standard deviation or the anticipated results in the control group.